Derivation of the Schwarzschild solution: Using the field equations to find A(r) and B(r)

 where a comma is used to set off the index that is being used for the derivative.
 The Ricci curvature is diagonal in the given coordinates:

 where the prime means the r derivative of the functions.

-Only three of the field equations are nontrivial and upon simplification become:
+Only three of the field equations are nontrivial (the fourth equation is just $\sin^2 \theta$ times the third equation) and upon simplification become, respectively:

-(the fourth equation is just $\sin^2 \theta$ times the second equation).
-Subtracting the first and third equations produces:
+Subtracting the first and second equations produces:

 where $K$ is a non-zero real constant.
-Substituting $A(r)B(r) = K$ into the second equation and tidying up gives:
+Substituting $A(r)B(r) = K$ into the third equation and tidying up gives: